raspishake/rsudp/docsrc/settings.rst

-Changing the :json:`"extra_text"` parameter to :code:`"extra_text": "from #Williamstown #MA"` would render something like the following:
+Changing the :json:`"extra_text"` parameter to :code:`"extra_text": "from #Williamstown #MA"` would render something like this:

 .. _eq-tweet-extra:
 .. figure::  _static/eq_tweet_extra.png